etgrieco/ruby-chess/README.md

 The game follows the typical rules of chess, and plays until either player places the other in checkmate.
 Use the arrow-keys (or WASD) to move the cursor, and space/enter to select a piece.
 Following the touch-move rule of chess, once a piece is selected, you must perform a legal move with that piece!

+It is recommended that you zoom into your terminal interface (`COMMAND + "+"`) if playing the game on a higher resolution (1080p+) monitor.

-## Features
+## Highlights

+### DRY Chess Code

 ### Command-line Unicode 'graphical' interface

 While the entire program runs in the command line, the program was built with [Unicode chess symbols](https://en.wikipedia.org/wiki/Chess_symbols_in_Unicode).
 The [colorize](https://github.com/fazibear/colorize) Ruby gem is used to color the pieces and board for an easy user-interface.
-It is recommended that you zoom into your terminal interface if playing the game on a higher resolution (1080p+) monitor.

 The interface includes moves-highlighting for a piece's available moves.

 ![demo](https://github.com/etgrieco/ruby-chess/blob/master/docs/demo.gif?raw=true)

 ### Todos
+`AI`
+- [ ] Simple player AI that can handle check scenarios

 `Special Moves`
 - [x] Castling